Investment Appraising Methods Report

 The business environment is dramatically changing; investors are more concise and critically evaluate the trends in the market before channeling their cash into any business projects.

-Seitz and Ellison (1995) explains that, before venturing into business projects, investors need to understand investment appraisal methods or capital budgeting techniques; these are regarded as the standard project evaluating methods that help the investor understand the viability of any project.
+Seitz and Ellison (1995) explain that, before venturing into business projects, investors need to understand investment appraisal methods or capital budgeting techniques; these are regarded as the standard project evaluating methods that help the investor understand the viability of any project.

 This paper is aimed at discussing and describing the investment appraisal methods that are essential and most appropriate in evaluating an investment project.
 Under this paper, we shall look at NPV, IRR, Payback period, and ARR.